Evaluating the Impact of Inter-cluster Communications in Edge Computing: Background and Related Work

 \subsection{Related work}

 Kubernetes is the de facto default tool for managing workloads in the cloud.
 It organizes computing resources in so-called clusters that can be formed based on different characteristics of nodes, administrative or management goals, or yet a combination of them.
-Dynamic clusters are formed based on aspects subject to continuous changes, like node proximity in scenarios with moving computing nodes~\cite{bany_taha_efficient_2023}.
-Static clusters are usually based on hardware properties to form specialized clusters, for example, to process tasks that demand hardware accelerators such as GPUs~\cite{tariq_accelerating_2024}.
-Specialized clusters are employed to guarantee the compatibility of applications that demand specific resources since those clusters might leverage enhancements to utilize specific resources like GPUs\cite{haavisto_unleashing_2022}.
-Additionally, scheduling and workload sharing can differ in those particular clusters, which could lead to incompatibility with other Kubernetes clusters~\cite{adufu_application-aware_2024}.
-General clustering approaches are analyzed in \cite{shahraki_survey_2021}, showing how dependent the clustering objectives can be on the specific use case.
+Dynamic clusters are formed based on aspects subject to continuous changes, like node proximity in scenarios with moving compute nodes~\cite{bany_taha_efficient_2023}.
+Static clusters are usually based on hardware properties to form specialized groups, for example, to process tasks that demand hardware accelerators such as GPUs~\cite{tariq_accelerating_2024}.
+Such specialized clusters are employed to guarantee the compatibility of applications that demand specific resources since those devices might leverage enhancements to utilize specific resources like GPUs\cite{haavisto_unleashing_2022}.
+Additionally, scheduling and workload sharing can differ in those particular installations, which could lead to incompatibility with other Kubernetes clusters~\cite{adufu_application-aware_2024}.
+General clustering approaches are analyzed in \cite{shahraki_survey_2021}, showing how dependent the selection objectives can be on the specific use case.